Project Catalog

 Hunter Education

-This opportunity is specifically for hunter education applicants in Region 4 who have not completed the process yet.
-This will cover hours for the Pre-Service training and the teaching portion.
+This opportunity is specifically for hunter education applicants in Region 6 who have not completed the process yet.
+This will cover hours for the Pre-Service Training and the teaching portion.
 You MUST have an application in with the department to be added to this opportunity.
-If you have not yet submitted an application and would like to become an instructor, please email me at bill.montomery@dfw.wa.gov This also goes for Master Hunters in the process of becoming Hunter Education Instructors. ***Once certified, your teaching hours will be recorded and tracked in Kalkomey, not here.
+If you have not yet submitted an application and would like to become an instructor, please email amy.elliott@dfw.wa.gov This also goes for Master Hunters in the process of becoming Hunter Education Instructors. ***Once certified, your teaching hours will be recorded and tracked in Kalkomey, not here.

 Coastal - Region 6Must be 18+Moderate